CarlsonNgwasiri/Data-Preparation-for-Machine-Learning-In-Python-Part-1-Import-Clean-Data/README.md

 #### In this first part, we import and clean our data for alaysis
 #### We'er working with three sets of data, phone dataset, students grades and a school report.
 #### We identify and fix errors that hinders our datasets quality
-#### Use imputation to modify data that more sense to the context at hand
+#### Use imputation to modify data that more sense to the context at hand.